128technology/docs/docs/cli_reference.md

 ---
-title: 'Command Line Reference'
+title: Command Line Reference
-sidebar_label: 'Command Line Reference'
+sidebar_label: Command Line Reference
 ---

 The Command Line Reference guide is better understood if you know the basics of operating the programmable command line interface (PCLI).
 Commands and actions such as clear, edit, delete, restore, and show, for example, are described here.
 If you have not used the PCLI before, please refer to [About the PCLI](concepts_pcli.md) for an explanation of how it works.